harmony-one/h/progress/alaina-furstenberg.md

-2024-02-24 Mon:
+2024-02-24 Mon: Sync with Aaron, Artem, Amanda, and Li.
+Will launch pump.one at 9am following the final testing and approval from Aaron, Artem, and Yuriy.
+Writing thoughtful responses to community inquiries on Reddit.
+Tweet about exchange.one.

 ---

-2024-02-23 Sun:
+2024-02-23 Sun: Animation for pump.one marketing launch communicating the value of memes on Harmony.

-2024-02-22 Sat:
+2024-02-22 Sat: Generations in Google Whisk for exchange.one tweets next week.

 2024-02-21 Fri: Harmony community update + [summary tweet](https://x.com/harmonyprotocol/status/1893045645285769527).
-Bonkbot testing insights: The telegram feature of pasting a pump.fun link to buy a token is very simple and intuitive.
-I believe this feature would integrate well into ONE Bot on harmony upon the release of pump.one.
+Bonkbot testing insights: The feature of pasting a pump.fun link to buy a token is very simple and intuitive.
+I believe this feature would integrate well onto ONE Bot upon the release of pump.one.
 Bonkbot's error messaging could be improved for simplicity.
 If a token transaction fails, there isn't ample messaging to explain why.
 Bonkbot is very text heavy as well.
 Simplicity could be improved by categorizing the information better.

 2024-02-20 Thu: Sync with Amanda and Li, discussed the portfolio rebalancer and my task to test a variety of cross chain swaps.
 Tested cross chain swaps like coinrule.
 Coinrule Insights: [Announcement on X](https://x.com/harmonyprotocol/status/1892661322992779320) of Ledger update.